AESiR-0/staff-the-jaayvee-world/WHATSAPP_SETUP_GUIDE.md

 2. **Create New Project**
    - Click "New Project"
    - Select "Deploy from GitHub repo"
-   - Choose your `staff-the-jaayvee-world` repository
+   - Choose your `team-the-jaayvee-world` repository
    - Set **Root Directory** to: `whatsapp-server`

 3. **Configure Environment Variables**